robertfmurdock/robertfmurdock.github.io/_drafts/2019-01-28-Tome-of-Many-Tales.md

 failing tests (so its easier to see what needs to be done in micro steps), and an integration test that fails until the work is complete.
 Questions welcome!

+### Descent into Kotlin

+I also have done a deep dive into multiplatform Kotlin.
+So deep, that I think it deserves its own follow up entry, as this guy is 1600 words deep and counting.
+So stay tuned!